-Mi Ae (Ashley) is a third-semester undergraduate nursing student at the School of Nursing.
+Mi Ae (Ashley) is a third-semester undergraduate student at the School of Nursing.
 Before coming to UMSON, she completed her prerequisite courses at UMBC.
 She currently works at the Mother/Baby Unit at UMMC as a student nurse.
 She hopes to continue working with women and children when she graduates.
 This is Ashley's second year in serving as a senator and she is excited to serve again this year to represent the School of Nursing at USGA.

 Young is a third-semester student in the undergraduate nursing program.
-He finished his prerequisites at the UMBC and transferred the UM School of Nursing to pursue his dream in nursing.
+He finished his prerequisites at UMBC and transferred to the UM School of Nursing to pursue his dream in nursing.
 He is currently working in the oncology unit at UMMC as a student nurse.
-He has been a senator-elect for two semesters and will be his first time as a USGA senator.
+He has been a senator-elect for two semesters and this will be his first time as a USGA senator.
 He is excited to be a senator this year.

 Nicole Olcese (Primary)